Delete-Agency/google-maps/README.md

 ### new GoogleMarker({id, map, mapInstance, config, options})

-You don't need to create GoogleMarker instances manually until you want to use custom markers classes with (createMarker)[#createMarker]
+You don't need to create GoogleMarker instances manually until you want to use custom markers classes with (createMarker)[#createmarker]

 ### googleMarker.getInstance()